 Since men are different from women physically and temperamentally, most diseases manifest in varied ways in both the genders.
 Across the world, men have higher blood pressure readings than women.
 Also, they suffer from this condition than their female counterparts.
 In spite of these findings, men receive less treatment and are less aware overall about high blood pressure.
-Because of all these reasons, cardiovascular diseases are higher in men than women.
+Because of all these reasons, cardiovascular diseases are higher in men than in women.

 Men should take extra care if they suffer from high blood pressure as they are more susceptible towards atherosclerosis and coronary heart disease than women.
-Both these medical ailments occur earlier in men than women.
+Both these medical ailments occur earlier in men than in women.

 High blood pressure has many symptoms which may appear related to other organs and can be attributed to other medical conditions.
 If you have any of these, consult your doctor now.